 I found a gifted social worker, so empathically attuned to what I expressed that it felt like she already knew me, and had been sent to help.
 With her support, I figured out what the dread was about.
 It came from much earlier in my life, when vulnerability was dangerous, when I found safety by protecting myself from the threats surrounding me.
-It came from images of emaciated, bald women that I associated with what happened to Holocaust victims.
+It came from having seen the images of emaciated, bald women who were Holocaust victims.
 Those images have haunted me since I first encountered them in childhood, and they haunt me still.

-Recognizing that present threat had activated old and unrelated fears allowed me to face the current situation more calmly, to release the dread to the recognition that I certainly had the resources I needed get through the immediate challenges.
-I could see and fully accept that my present circumstances were in no way matched to the level of dread they’d invited into my life.
+Recognizing that the present threat had activated old and unrelated fears allowed me to face the current situation more calmly, to release the dread, and to the recognition that I certainly had the resources I needed get through the immediate challenges.
+I could see and fully accept that my present circumstances were in no way matched to the degree of dread they’d invited into my life.
 I could revoke the invitation and let the dread go on its way.